PipedreamHQ/pipedream/docs/docs/quickstart/email-yourself/README.md

 ![image-20210525193800859](./image-20210525193800859.png)

 Next, click **Create Source**.
 Pipedream will instantiate the source and retrieve recent items from the RSS feed.
-You can use these events to help you build your workflow (you can expand the drop down menu to select a different event to help you build your workflow).
+You can use these events to help you build your workflow (you can expand the drop down menu to select a different event).

 ![image-20210525193936495](./image-20210525193936495.png)